-Alternatively, if the relevant criteria are met, appropriate partners can arrange for an independent mental capacity advocate (IMCA) or an independent mental health advocate (IMHA) to support and represent the adult(s).
+Alternatively, if the relevant criteria are met, appropriate partners can arrange for an independent mental capacity advocate (IMCA) or an independent mental health advocate (IMHA), or a non-statutory advocate to support and represent the adult(s).
 If an independent advocate, IMCA or IMHA has already been arranged for the adult(s), e.g. during assessment and care support planning or for a safeguarding enquiry, then the same advocate should continue to be used.

-As soon as a SAR has been agreed, staff and volunteers that have had involvement in the case should be notified of this decision by their agency.
+As soon as the decision to conduct a SAR has been made, staff and volunteers that have had involvement in the case should be notified of this decision by their agency.
 The nature, scope and timescale of the review should be made clear at the earliest possible stage to staff, volunteers and their line managers.
 It should be made clear that the review process can be lengthy.

 Professional conduct issues arising

 The purpose of a SAR is not to apportion blame to an individual or an agency but to learn lessons for future practice.
 It is important that this message is conveyed to staff and volunteers.
 Issues of professional conduct may become apparent during a SAR, but it is not within the remit of the SAR panel to deal with these.
 Where concerns about an individual’s practice or professional conduct are raised through the SAR process, they must be fed back to the relevant agency through the Chair for the SAR Review Group.
 It then remains the responsibility of the individual agency to trigger any action in proportion with the concerns passed on by the SAR Review group.

 The lead reviewer leads the review and writes the final report with recommendations that go to the SSAB.
 The lead reviewer is either commissioned or appointed by the SSAB Business Manager in consultation with the SAR Panel.
 The SSAB has ownership of the report and the SAR panel writes the action plan on behalf of the board and oversees it implementation.